July 28, 2015

 Trumpets and cornets look and often sound very similar.
 In fact, it’s a common mistake for people to think that a cornet is just a short trumpet.
-While there are many similarities between these two brass instruments, there are some important differences.
+While there are many similarities between these two brass instruments, there are quite a few differences between cornets and trumpets.
 If you’re the parent of a child who is interested in joining the band and playing a brass instrument, now may be the time to familiarize yourself with some of the finer points.
 Since the trumpet is one of the most popular instruments that children interested in band choose to play, this is definitely a good place to start.

-The most obvious difference between the trumpet and the cornet is that the cornet looks shorter than the trumpet.
+The most obvious difference between a cornet and trumpet is that the cornet looks shorter than the trumpet.
 Trumpets are usually around 19” long while cornets can range anywhere between 13” and 16”.
 The size of the cornet is usually determined by the instrument’s bell.
 Cornets with shepherd’s bells are smaller than ones that have long bells.
 Despite the difference in length, both the trumpet and the cornet have the same amount of tubing.
-The size difference between trumpets and cornets happens because the tubing on a trumpet is only coiled in one complete revolution while the cornet’s tubing is coiled in two complete revolutions.
+The size difference between cornets and trumpets happens because the tubing on a trumpet is only coiled in one complete revolution while the cornet’s tubing is coiled in two complete revolutions.
 The valve cluster on a cornet is two-thirds of the way along the length of the instrument while on the trumpet, it’s usually situated about halfway.

 What are Some Similarities?